121st Air Refueling Wing

 The 121st Air Refueling Wing (121 ARW) is a unit of the Ohio Air National Guard, stationed at Rickenbacker Air National Guard Base, Columbus, Ohio.
-If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.
+If activated to federal service, the Wing is gained by the United States Air Force (USAF) Air Mobility Command.

 Overview

-The 121st Air Refueling Wing's KC-135 Stratotanker mission is to provide the core aerial refueling capability for the U.S. Air Force and the Air National Guard.
+The 121st Air Refueling Wing's Boeing KC-135 Stratotanker mission is to provide the core aerial refueling capability for the USAF and the Air National Guard.
 This unique aircraft enhances the Air Force's capability to accomplish its primary missions of Global Reach and Global Power.
-It also provides aerial refueling support to Air Force, Navy, Marine Corps, and allied nation aircraft.
+It also provides aerial refueling support to U.S. Navy, U.S. Marine Corps, and allied nation aircraft.
 The KC-135 is capable of transporting litter and ambulatory patients using patient support pallets during aeromedical evacuations.

 Units

 The 121st Air Refueling Wing consists of the following units: